Just saying the words “deep sleep meditation” feels relaxing.

 The control group (non-practitioners) between ages 50-60 spent less than half the time in Slow Wave Sleep when compared to their meditating counterparts.
 And for all the younger meditators out there, the meditating group spent 80 percent more time in deep sleep than their same age control group counterparts.

+The reasons that aging can lead to decreases in restful sleep are multifold.
 But one significant reason is the increase in sympathetic nervous system activity.

 The sympathetic nervous system is your “Fight-or-Flight” system, the one that will increase your heart-rate and keep you alert when you are afraid, riled up, or stressed.